 Nurturing, witnessing and protecting the faith and assistance to the poor and the suffering

 Membership in the Order of Malta is by invitation only and each prospective member must be sponsored by a member.
-The sponsor, a Knight or Dame, mentors the candidate throughout the Year of Preparation preceding his or her Investiture into the Order.
+The sponsor, a Knight or Dame, mentors the candidate throughout the Year of Formation preceding his or her Investiture into the Order.
 After approval by the Admissions Committee and the American Association Board of Councillors, final approval is given by the Sovereign Council in Rome.

-What is the year of preparation?
+What is the Year of Formation?